rjeata/W4L/README.md

 ### ```npm start```

-This will launch the react app to display API information pulled from the Google API calls.
+This will launch the react app on ```localhost``` to display API information pulled from the Google API calls.

 Create another terminal and move back into the project directory if not already open.